 Now that you know why you’re feeling the way you do about language learning, how can you recover from it?

 Language learning is not a race.
 There isn’t some finish line that, upon crossing, will grant you instant fluency and lifetime bragging rights.
-Shut out those ‘quick fluency’ messages if you feel like they stress you out.
+Shut out those ‘quick fluency’ messages if they’re stressing you out.
 Don’t rush through your materials for the sake of ‘progress’.
 Aim for quality over quantity and consistency over velocity.
-Remember that every language learning journey is unique.
-The pace and style of learning differ from person to person.
+Remember – every language learning journey is unique, and learning styles differ from person to person.
 What works for other language learners may not work for you and it’s not because you’re inferior in terms of abilities.
 And at any rate, someone else’s success does not take away from yours.
-If you find gaining that sense of self-assurance incredibly difficult, then perhaps it’s best to tune out and turn off social media for a while.
+If you find gaining that sense of self-assurance a bit difficult, then perhaps it’s best to tune out and turn off social media for a while.

 Get What You Came For

 Kerstin, the founder of Fluent, made a very good point regarding this in her blog post about language learning burnout.
 Ask yourself why you started learning this language.
 Maybe you were only interested in the Korean alphabet system.
 Perhaps you just wanted to learn some useful phrases for that trip you went on a few months ago.
 The point is, it is possible that you have already gotten what you came for, and in that case, it is completely okay to quit.
 It’s not a crime.